 The bind mechanism is implemented by the static member function \bind() of C++ class BankSimple::Bank.
-This function takes a parameter that specifies the location of the required implementation object in the system.
-Orbix can choose any Bank object within the named server.
+This function takes several parameters that uniquely identify the location of the specified implementation object in the system.
+Orbix chooses the named implementation object within the named server on the named host.
 The value returned by BankSimple::Bank::\bind() is a remote object reference.
 This is a pointer to a proxy object in the client address space.
-Refer to "Tabular Summary of Parameters to \bind()" on page 163 for further information.
+Refer to "Tabular Summary of Parameters to \bind()" on page 173 for further information.